Joe Morrissey: Unsuccessful congressional candidacy

+Petersburg City Council candidacy

+Although Morrissey stated that he was done with politics in 2023, he announced that he was running for Petersburg City Council's 5th Ward in 2026.

 Personal life

-Morrissey married Myrna Pride in Varina, Virginia on June 11, 2016, when she was 20 years old and Morissey was 59.
-Pride is his first wife.
+Morrissey married Myrna Pride in Varina, Virginia, on June 11, 2016, when she was 20 years old and Morissey was 59.
 Morrissey initially denied paternity of his son with Pride, who was born in March 2015 when Pride was 19.
 On May 20, 2015, he confirmed paternity of the boy.
-Although Morrissey admitted having sexual relationships with Pride in a plea agreement following a conviction for contributing to the delinquency of a minor, both continue to maintain that no sexual activity occurred before she was of legal age.
+Although Morrissey admitted having sexual relationships with Pride in a plea agreement following a conviction for contributing to the delinquency of a minor, maintained that no sexual activity occurred before she was of legal age.
 In 2023, Pride filed for divorce claiming that Morrissey had numerous affairs.
 She also reversed her previous statements, saying that Morrissey did engage in sexual relations with her while she was still a minor.

 Morrissey has three children with Pride, a son born circa 2015, a daughter, Bella, born circa 2016, and a son, Maverick, born circa 2018.
-Morrissey also has three additional children with other women.
+Morrissey also has five additional children with four other women.

 Raised as a Catholic, Morrissey attended New Kingdom Christian Ministry in Henrico County, a Baptist church, in 2015.
 In 2023, he again described himself as Catholic.